Find a conservator

 In order to preserve the confidentiality of the application, the members of the BoE will not learn the identity of the applicant until the applicant has approved the makeup of the BoE.

 Once the applicant has approved the members of the BoE, the application materials and portfolio are sent to the BoE, and the BoE is given adequate time to examine the application.
 The Accreditation Director sets up a time for the applicant's interview at a time mutually convenient to all.
-Interviews may be in person or may be via video conferencing software, such as Skype.
+Interviews may be in person or via video conferencing software, such as Skype.
 All interviews are recorded.

 The examination is directed at establishing the applicant's professional competence and ability to take responsibility for the initiation and execution of conservation projects of a practical, scientific or managerial nature.
 It is designed to assess the applicant's knowledge, abilities and ethical principles.
 It has two main sections.
 The first concerns general knowledge and principles common to all professionals in the field of conservation.
 The second concerns the knowledge, ability and standards of practice specific to the applicant's area(s) of specialization.
 More details on the examination can be found in the Rules and Regulations Governing Membership in the CAPC Bylaws.